 1. DITCH THE SPRAY

 Peatlands have been decimated by the horticulture industry’s use of peat as a growing medium in compost.
 These unique habitats take thousands of years to develop and are home to an incredible range of insects and birdlife.
-By opting for alternatives to peat in your garden you are helping to protect the remaining peatlands and to slow down the impact of climate change.
+By making your own compost heap you will be helping to protect the remaining peatlands and to slow down the impact of climate change.
 Read more about our thoughts on peat here!

 3. LET YOUR GARDEN GROW WILD